-Note: There will be lab the 1st week of Class on January 10th!
-We will go over lab safety and the syllabus.
+Note: We will have lab the 1st week of Class on January 9th!
+We will go over lab safety, syllabus, and practice common techniques used in this class.

 Here you will find information for the Food Chemistry laboratory course.
-Laboratory handouts and information including group data can be found under the 'Assignments' link.
-Assignments also have due dates for the lab reports.
+Laboratory handouts and information including group data can be found in the Data file on Canvas or in that week's module.
+Due Dates for Lab Reports can be found in the Assignment Section on Canvas.

 You will need to purchase a bound notebook for the laboratories.
-Notebooks must be some type of bound book, i.e. laboratory notebook, computational book, or spiral bound notebook that contains at least 150 pages.
+Notebooks must be some type of bound book, i.e., laboratory notebook, computational book, or spiral bound notebook that contains at least 150 pages.
 The pages from these notebooks must not be able to be easily ripped out.
 In your, laboratory notebook, you will write all information pertaining to the lab - method outline/flow chart, all modifications to the method, all results generated and any observations you may have noted while performing the lab.
 Laboratory are considered legal documents within governmental, industrial, and academic laboratories.
 Hence why it is very important to write everything down.